Jonathan Marks

 Jonathan is head of one of our corporate groups and our insurance practice.
 He has a corporate and corporate finance practice and has been involved in demutualisations, fund-raisings, joint ventures and private and public acquisitions.

-Jonathan is listed as a leading individual in the Legal 500 rankings, and also ranked in Chambers, for his work in the insurance sector.
+Jonathan is included in the Hall of Fame in the latest Legal 500 rankings and also ranked band 1 in Chambers for his work in the insurance sector.

 His recent work includes advising: